mjharriso/MIDAS/README.md

  * spatial integration/averaging
  * temporal averaging (Datetime).

- MIDAS was first developed by Matthew Harrison as an employee of NOAA in the GFDL Oceans and Sea Ice Processes Group.
+ MIDAS was first developed by Matt Harrison as an employee of NOAA/GFDL.

  This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.